 There was one particular moment that sticks in my mind.
 We arrived at a chasm.
 A sort of gully in the rocks, steep and narrow.
 I went up last.
 The rock was tight around me, almost like being in a cavern with three sides open.
 Above me, blue sky.
 To my front, my left, my right, solid rock.
 And behind and below me, nothing.
 Nothing at all.

-And I was afraid.
-An eighteen year old kid from Maryland, on his first real mountain.
+And I was afraid — an eighteen-year-old kid from Maryland, on his first real mountain.
 But then I was through it.
-Standing on a relatively flat section of rock, with the summit nearly in sight.
+I was standing on a relatively flat section of rock, with the summit nearly in sight.
 That moment of fear lasted only for a few seconds, but it was very real.
 Fear is a survival instinct; it will keep you alive in dangerous places.
 And here it had propelled me, almost without a conscious though, right through that rock channel.
 I do my best not to have to rely on my fear, but it’s not a bad backup for when things get interesting.

 The three of us made our way now to the summit.
 Six thousand, four hundred, and ten feet above sea level.
 The view was magical.
 To our south, we could see, believe it or not, all the way to the eastern edge of the Aleutian Range.
 And to our north, the Alaska Range owned the horizon.
 And there was a large, white mound right in the middle of it.
 Denali looks like a cloud when you first see it, so perfectly white.
 So tall, it cannot possibly be a mountain.